bburns/Lantern/README.md

 # Lantern

-Lantern is an exploration of Zork: The Great Underground Empire, or at least as it existed in 1978 in the original Muddle code.
+Lantern is an exploration of **Zork: The Great Underground Empire**, or at least as it existed in 1978 in the original Muddle code.

 The game looked like this -